Royal Cortissoz: Work as a critic

 As a critic, Cortissoz saw his role to be one who fosters an appreciation of art in the common man, and not just paintings.
 He wrote extensively about jewelry, rare book designs, architecture, furniture, and interior design.
 He considered art as a whole to be central to society's well-being.
 He also frequently remarked that beauty could be found anywhere.
 Cortissoz was so influential that his praise was eagerly sought by artists, and the organizers of the landmark 1913 Armory Show were worried about what he might think.

 Cortissoz argued against modernism on both technical and cultural grounds.
 He found abstract art to be ugly and rejected modernism's idea that the work did not have to represent reality.
 In 1923, he drew a comparison between the surge of prominent European modernists arriving on American shores with the hot button issue of immigration, coining the derisive term "Ellis Island art" in an attempt to denigrate the newcomers' rising status in the art world.
 (The term did not catch on.)
 He also detested modernists' tendency to be dismissive of the past and of those who disliked their work.
 This attitude, Cortissoz felt, would cause people to associate art with the irrational and bizarre and thus lose interest.
 Over the years, Cortissoz criticized in this manner Cubism, German Expressionism, Dada, Surrealism, and abstract expressionism.
 He felt artists attached to these movements, such as Pablo Picasso, Henri Matisse, and Piet Mondrian were egotists.
 In 1927, he wrote, "Sooner or later these silly egotists will go to the scrap heap.
 But in the meantime they are ruining the younger generation."
 He did, however, have praise for American modernists who used traditional techniques, such as Arthur B. Davies, Guy Pène du Bois, and Georgia O'Keeffe.

 Personal life

 In 1897, Cortissoz married Ellen MacKay Hutchinson, a literary editor at the Tribune.
 She died in August 1933, and the couple had no children.
-Cortissoz died of a heart ailment in Manhattan.
+Cortissoz died of a heart ailment in Manhattan on October 17, 1948.